 In presenting the award, NAMI’s president Suzanne Vogel-Scibilia made the following remarks:

 “The Distinguished Service Award is NAMI’s highest honor.
-It is given to recognize exceptional efforts with national significance to support NAMI’s goal of improving the lives of people with mental illnesses and the lives of their loved ones.
+It is given to recognize exceptional efforts with national significance to

 “Due to their untiring dedication to this issue, the sleeping giant of the faith community is being awakened to its role in assisting persons with mental illnesses and their families.”